chrisdickinson/uuasm-rs/README.md

-# a tiny vvebassembly interpreter
+# a tiny uuebassembly interpreter

+here's the plan:

+- kind of big break